lauraschornack/katacoda1/2-create-ML-model/step7.md

 The forth phase in ML Development is
 IMPLEMENT

-Supply Algorithy with a data feed to predict the future
+Supply Algorithy with a data feed to predict the future.

 ![ML Integration Flow](/laura-schornack/scenarios/set-up/assets/implement.png)